Post Office Saving Schemes: Their Benefits and How To Start

 Types of Post Office Savings Schemes

 • Post Office Savings Account (SB): This is similar to any other savings account of a bank.
-The account is transferable in nature, an adult or a minor can open this account and receive a 4% interest rate.
+An adult or a minor can open this account, which offers a 4% interest rate.

 • National Savings Recurring Deposit Account (RD): It is a monthly investment scheme with a tenure of 5 years and offers a 5.8% per annum interest rate.
 This scheme is ideal for small investors and requires a minimum deposit of INR 100 per month.

-• Senior Citizens Savings Scheme Account (SCSS): Post Office Senior Citizen Savings Scheme is meant for any Indian resident, over the age of 60.
-A person who has taken voluntary retirement, post 55 years of age, can also open this account and receive the matured amount after 5 years.
-However, the tenure can be extended for 3 more years at the interest rate of 8.2% per annum.
+• Senior Citizens Savings Scheme Account (SCSS): The Post Office Senior Citizen Savings Scheme is designed for Indian residents aged 60 and above.
+Individuals who have taken voluntary retirement after 55 years of age can also open this account.
+The scheme has a 5-year tenure, which can be extended for an additional 3 years, offering an interest rate of 8.2% per annum.

 • Public Provident Fund Account (PPF): This investment plan is meant for Indian adults, in which the minimum deposit required is INR 500 and the interest rate is set at 7.1%.
 It is a long-term scheme with many tax benefits.

-• Sukanya Samriddhi Account (SSA): For the empowerment of girl children in India, this special scheme has been introduced, with a 7.6% rate of interest.
-The minimum deposit amount for this must be INR 250.
+• Sukanya Samriddhi Account (SSA): This special scheme has been introduced for the empowerment of girl children in India, offering a 7.6% interest rate.
+The minimum deposit amount is INR 250.

-• Kisan Vikas Patra (KVP): You can invest in this scheme by visiting a post office, it offers an interest rate of 7.5% and the minimum deposit amount is INR 1,000.
-This certificate offers you the facility of closing your account prematurely after 2.5 years.
+• Kisan Vikas Patra (KVP): You can invest in this scheme by visiting a post office.
+It offers an interest rate of 7.5% and the minimum deposit amount is INR 1,000.
+This certificate also allows premature closure after 2.5 years.

-There is no tax deduction on the principal amount invested and interest on the KVP is also taxable.
-Kisan Vikas Patra scheme is thus not tax-efficient.
-It works for new and small investors from remote areas who do not have access to other financial products.
+The principal amount invested in KVP does not qualify for tax deductions, and the interest earned is also taxable.
+Consequently, the Kisan Vikas Patra scheme is not tax-efficient.
+It is suitable for new and small investors, especially those in remote areas who may not have access to a wider range of financial products.

 Benefits of Investing in Post Office Small Savings Schemes